-- techniques, or technologies will obviate the need.
-The applicant must further prove that it has made all reasonable efforts to procure antenna space on existing facilities and that the cost of colocation exceeds the cost of a new facility by at least fifty percent. - (2) Prior to the issuance of a permit for a new CF, the applicant shall demonstrate commitment to joint use as follows: - (a) The applicant requesting the permit shall submit evidence to the city demonstrating that a genuine effort has been made to solicit additional users for the proposed new CF. Evidence of this shall include, at a minimum, copies of notices sent by registered mail, return receipt requested, to all other providers of cellular and wireless communications services within Travis County and adjacent counties, advising of the intent to construct a new CF, identifying the location, inviting the joint use and sharing of costs, and requesting a written response within fifteen business days. - (b) The applicant shall sign an instrument, maintained by the city, agreeing to encourage and promote the joint use of CFs within the city and, to that extent, committing that there shall be no unreasonable act or omission that would have the effect of excluding, obstructing or delaying joint use of any CF where fair and just market reasonable compensation is offered for such use. - j.
-Collocation public entity.
-CFs owned by entities other than governmental entities may be collocated on property owned by the city under the following conditions: - (1) The CFs may only be attached to an existing improvement or replace an existing improvement and must follow the requirements set forth herein. - (2 The improvement shall be capable of supporting the CF and any associated equipment and shall not interfere with the use or other operations of the city. - (3) For antennas attached to improvements located in rights-of-way, all associated equipment must be less than thirty (30) inches in height, located underground, attached to the support structure itself, or be located in an areas outside the right-of-way. - (4) Prior authorization for use of city property must be shown by a franchise, lease, license, permit, or other document duly executed by an authorized city representative and adopted in conformance with all applicable city regulations for the property.
+- (1) In all applications for construction of a new CF, the applicant must prove by substantial evidence that a bona fide need exists for the facility and that no reasonable combination of locations, techniques, or technologies will obviate the need.
+The applicant must further prove that it has made all reasonable efforts to procure antenna space on existing facilities and that the cost of co-location exceeds the cost of a new facility by at least fifty percent. - (2) Prior to the issuance of a permit for a new CF, the applicant shall demonstrate commitment to joint use as follows: - a.
+The applicant requesting the permit shall submit evidence to the city demonstrating that a genuine effort has been made to solicit additional users for the proposed new CF. Evidence of this shall include, at a minimum, copies of notices sent by registered mail, return receipt requested, to all other providers of cellular and wireless communications services within Travis County and adjacent counties, advising of the intent to construct a new CF, identifying the location, inviting the joint use and sharing of costs, and requesting a written response within fifteen business days. - b.
+The applicant shall sign an instrument, maintained by the city, agreeing to encourage and promote the joint use of CFs within the city and, to that extent, committing that there shall be no unreasonable act or omission that would have the effect of excluding, obstructing or delaying joint use of any CF where fair and just market reasonable compensation is offered for such use. - (q) Collocation public entity.
+CFs owned by entities other than governmental entities may be collocated on property owned by the city under the following conditions: - (1) The CFs may only be attached to an existing improvement or replace an existing improvement and must follow the requirements set forth herein. - (2) The improvement shall be capable of supporting the CF and any associated equipment and shall not interfere with the use or other operations of the city. - (3) For antennas attached to improvements located in rights-of-way, all associated equipment must be less than thirty (30) inches in height, located underground, attached to the support structure itself, or be located in an areas outside the right-of-way. - (4) Prior authorization for use of city property must be shown by a franchise, lease, license, permit, or other document duly executed by an authorized city representative and adopted in conformance with all applicable city regulations for the property.
 The granting of a franchise, lease, license, or permit is at the sole discretion of the City Council and its authorized designee and must comply with all ordinances.